beshungh/Customer_Churn_Analysis_Prediction/README.md

-# Bank Customer Churn Prediction
+# Bank Customer Churn Analysis and Prediction

 ### Project Overview
  The aim of this project is to predict customer churn for a bank using data analysis and machine learning techniques.
 This demonstrates the entire process, including data